mongodb/docs-realm/REVIEWING.md

 ### What Not to Review

-Very little is completely off-limits to a copy edit of a PR -- if you notice a technical issue, it's best to call it out early than to waste an engineer's time fixing something that anybody could notice.
+Very little is completely off-limits to a copy edit of a PR -- if you notice a technical issue, it's best to call it out early. an engineer's time fixing something that anybody could notice.
 However, copy editors should constrain their reviews to only content within the scope of the JIRA ticket.